Pet Food Label Modernization

 These changes will help enable pet food labels to convey the best possible information about pet food products to regulators, veterinarians, and most importantly, pet owners.

 PFI has committed to informing and educating pet food makers about the label requirements changes laid out in the AAFCO model regulations published this past January.
-In the summer of 2024, PFI is offering a series of five webinars conducted by pet food makers for pet food makers.
-The webinars enable pet food producers to listen, learn, and collaborate on the new label guidelines.
+In the summer of 2024, PFI offered a series of five webinars conducted by pet food makers for pet food makers.
+The webinars enabled pet food producers to listen, learn, and collaborate on the new label guidelines.

 View Past PFLM webinars below